pgul/udp-link/README.md

 I did not found any program for this which satisfied me, but spent much time in ssh, often with unstable or changing network, so I decided to create my own ssh proxy for make my ssh connections reliable.
 May be I'll change UDP-layer to msquic library if found enough reasons for this.

+In difference from mosh and Eternal Terminal, this program does not encrypt traffic.
+It is intended to be used with ssh, which encrypts traffic itself, and double encryption is not needed.
+It just change tcp transport layer to udp with increased reliability.
+Randomly choosed session key is used to protect udp link from unauthorized intrusions.

 ## License

 © 2023 [Pavlo Gulchuk](https://gul.kiev.ua)